Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Constructing HatemojiCheck

 \subsection{List of Hateful Slurs in \textsc{HatemojiCheck}}

-The slurs used in \textsc{HatemojiCheck} are selected in the same method as for \textsc{HateCheck}.
-For each of the six protected identities in \textsc{HatemojiCheck}, the most common slurs are taken from \url{hatebase.org}, an online crowd-sourced repository of hateful terms and slurs.
-The top three most common slurs logged by users of Hatebase are used, unless the third ranked slur is significantly less common than the second ranked.
-Each identity thus has two or three associated slurs (see \cref{tab:slurs}).
+The slurs used in \textsc{HatemojiCheck} are selected in the same way as for \textsc{HateCheck} \cite{rottgerHateCheckFunctional2021}.
+For each of the six identities in \textsc{HatemojiCheck}, the most common slurs are taken from \url{hatebase.org}, an online crowd-sourced repository of hateful terms and slurs.
+The top three most common slurs logged by users of hatebase are used, unless the 3rd ranked slur is significantly less common than the 2nd ranked.
+Each identity thus has two or three associated slurs (\cref{tab:slurs}).